wp-plugins/jonradio-private-site/readme.txt

 At user request, to reduce clutter.

 == Changelog ==

+= 2.14 =
+* Force login at 'get_header' instead of 'template_redirect' Action to be compatible with wpengine.com hosting
+* Allow Custom Login page that is NOT on the current WordPress site, and clean up Settings page validation of related fields
+* Fix double display of Error Messages on Settings page

 = 2.13 =
 * Remove Plugin's entry on Users submenu on WordPress Admin panels